Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Introduction

 \subsubsection{Data Detection}

 Various approaches have been investigated to reduce complexity and enhance detection performance.
 Similar to \gls{OFDM}, simple single-tap equalization is considered in \cite{Viterbo2022}, but its performance is acceptable only in quasi-static (very low-mobility) multipath channels.
 For high-mobility scenarios, the traditional \gls{LMMSE} estimator \cite{Viterbo2022} can be employed to achieve better performance.
-In \cite{Tiwiri2019,Surabhi2020,Wei2021,Pfadler2021}, various \gls{LMMSE} detector variants have been proposed to mitigate the high computational complexity caused by the matrix inversion required in \gls{LMMSE}, while maintaining good detection performance.
+In \cite{Surabhi2020,Tiwiri2019,Naikoti2021_det,Pfadler2021}, various \gls{LMMSE} detector variants have been proposed to mitigate the high computational complexity caused by the matrix inversion required in \gls{LMMSE}, while maintaining good detection performance.
+However, biorthogonality \cite{Surabhi2020} and integer channel parameters \cite{Tiwiri2019} are assumed.
 A more efficient approach, exploiting sparsity in the \gls{DD} domain, is presented in \cite{Raviteja2018,Viterbo2022}.
 In this case, the detection problem is formulated as a sparsely connected factor graph, which can be efficiently solved using the \gls{MP} algorithm.
-In \cite{Thaj2020,Thaj2020Conf,Viterbo2022}, a \gls{MRC} detector is proposed to leverage channel diversity in the delay-Doppler domain.
-Simulation results demonstrate that the \gls{MRC} detector outperforms the \gls{MP} algorithm in terms of performance.
 However, the main advantage of the \gls{MP} algorithm comes from the sparsity of the \gls{DD} channel matrix in integer \gls{DDs} scenarios.
 On the contrary, when fractional channel parameters are experienced, the \gls{DD} channel matrix becomes denser and complexity increases.